-About five years ago in Las Vegas, I experienced what are absolutely the best chicken wings you will ever eat.
-While staying at the Cosmopolitan we made dinner reservations at Blue Ribbon which is an American cuisine restaurant founded by New York chefs and restaurateurs Bruce and Eric Bromberg.
+About five years ago in Las Vegas, I experienced what are the best crispy chicken wings you will ever eat.
+While staying at the Cosmopolitan, we made dinner reservations at Blue Ribbon Las Vegas, which is an American cuisine restaurant founded by New York chefs and restaurateurs Bruce and Eric Bromberg.
 These two brothers founded the first Blue Ribbon in their Manhattan neighborhood in 1992.

 Blue Ribbon was made famous for its incredible fried chicken.
 The success of the fried chicken eventually made its way to chicken wings.
 When I tell you these wings are that good… they are THAT GOOD!
 So good that now when I’m in Vegas, stopping by Blue Ribbon for an order of these amazingly crispy chicken wings and some of the best food in Vegas is a must.

 What I am about to share with you is a Blue Ribbon copycat chicken wings recipe.
 When I returned home and was telling everyone about these wings I immediately went on the hunt for Blue Ribbon cookbooks or chicken wing recipes so that I could make them at home.
 As I said that was nearly five years ago and I must say that I have perfected these wings at home.

 I can not take credit for this recipe.
 The first place I found it after going on my own hunt was on the Las Vegas Weekly blog.
 I have since taken the recipe and adapted it for whatever flavor of chicken wings I want to cook.
 There is one ingredient that provides the awesome crispiness leading to a perfect bite of juicy tender chicken under the crispy wings.

 How to Make the Ultimate Crispy Chicken Wings